 - Dot filling down the center of the dough.
 Fold one edge of the dough over the filling.
 Beat remaining egg white with 1 tablespoon water, and coat the edge with egg wash.
 Coat the unfolded edge of the dough with egg wash.
 Fold it over onto the dough so that they overlap.
 (See blog pictures for visual cues).

 - Place the long baton of dough onto a parchment-lined baking sheet, stretching it slightly and forming it into an oval.
 Pinch the ends together; use egg wash to adhere.
-Brush the entire loaf with the egg wash.

 - Cover and let the loaf rise for about one hour.
 Meanwhile, preheat oven to 350F.